Frequently Asked Questions

 What comfort measures will you utilize with me?

 I'm not sure!
 We'll see once you're actually in labor.
 What works for one person, doesn't work for the next person.
 You may not even consider your labor to be painful!
-I've done hip squeezes on someone for hours, or I've been hired to just be another set of adult hands and eyes in the room.
-Rest assured- we will go over all comfort measure and coping techniques in our prenatal appointments so you and your partner (if applicable) will be well equipped and familiar with any technique I use.
+I've done hip squeezes on someone for hours, or I've been hired to just "be there" holding space.
+Rest assured- we will go over ALL comfort measure and coping techniques in our prenatal appointments so you and your partner (if applicable) will be well equipped and familiar with any technique I use.

 How many births have you been to?